-The Risk Committee is a management committee that oversees the management of risks arising from the activities of the Company.
-The committee has its own charter and is chaired by the Chief Executive.
+The Risk Committee and Customer Conduct Committee are management committees that oversee the management of risks arising from the activities of the Company.
+The Committees have their own charters and are chaired by the Chief Executive.
 Matters are escalated to the BARCC on a bi-monthly basis.
 Critical risks are escalated to the Chairman immediately.